react-navigation/react-navigation/packages/stack/README.md

 The code in this repo uses the source from [`@react-navigation/stack`](https://github.com/react-navigation/navigation-ex/tree/master/packages/stack) and patches it to make it usable in React Navigation 4.
 If you need to make changes, please send a pull request there.

-If the change is specifically related to React Navigation 4 integration, first run `yarn sync`, then change the files in `src/vendor` and then run `yarn patch` to update the patch file with the latest changes.
+If the change is specifically related to React Navigation 4 integration, first run `yarn patch:apply`, then change the files in `src/vendor` to resolve any conflicts and then run `yarn patch:create` to update the patch file with the latest changes.

 Make sure your code passes TypeScript and ESLint.
 Run the following to verify: